SoftCircuits/Silk/docs/InternalFunctions.md

 Returns a string with *value* repeated the number of times specified by *count*.

-If *value* is a stringr value, then that string is repeated.
+If *value* is a string value, then that string is repeated.
 Otherwise, the string repeated will contain one character with the specified ASCII/Unicode value specified by *value*

 ### Tan(*value*)